SimonDMurray/nf-vep-annotation/README.md

 2. Ensure you have a local instllation of Docker

 ## Building the Docker Image
-From the directory that contains the `Dockerfile`, run `docker built -t vep:v0.1`
+From the directory that contains the `Dockerfile`, run `docker build -t vep:v0.1 .`

 If you choose a to name your image differently, then change the line `container = 'vep:v0.1'` in `nextflow.config` to your image name